 This shift in perspective seems small, but it’s pretty seismic in terms of your mental health.
 Instead of seeing the sadness in being separated, look at it as an opportunity.

 For one, there’s no fighting over whose house to spend which day at.
 If you’re usually the host, there’s no stress over cooking and cleaning for company.
 There probably won’t be a terrible office holiday party to worry about either.

 These are all wins!

-I decided that I could be angry about Pandemic Christmas ™ or I could relish the freedom to create new holiday traditions.
-2020 is going down the tubes fast, and I’m really tired of being upset over this year.
+I decided that I could be angry about Pandemic Christmas ™ in 2020 or I could relish the freedom to create new holiday traditions.
+Since 2022 is coming to an end now too, why not revisit some ideas that I came up with back then?

 I invite you to explore this as an opportunity for you and your family, too.
 No matter how big or small.